blakelower/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML is the use of creating a readable code to other devs, search engines and Google.
+We use tags like header, section, body and footer.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display: inline allows the dev to set the width and heigh of an element.
+Display: block the top and bottom padding to be noted but with inline it is not.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border and margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+Align-items property manipulates the alignment of flex items across the cross axis.

 5. Explain why git is valuable to a team of developers.
+Git is highly valuable to a team of developers because it allows people to check up on a project that everyone is shared with.
+Youre able to work on the same project at the same time without causing too many issues.
+It is basically Google Docs but for code and that is such a helpful tool to devs.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.